A sustainable offer

-EcoDesign is a core part of Getinge’s sustainability efforts.
-It enables us to take the environmental impact over a product’s entire life cycle into account; from extraction of raw materials to production, distribution and use, all the way to recycling and disposal.
+By using EcoDesign across our product development, the environmental impact over a product’s entire life cycle is taken into account; from extraction of raw materials to production, distribution and use, all the way to recycling and disposal.
 We have also has created a process for presenting the product’s environmental impact in a simple and useful way.

 Supporting UN Sustainable Development Goals

 The UN’s 17 Sustainable Development Goals (SDG) point out the direction for our efforts.
 We have identified the goals that are the most relevant for our operations.

 Goal #3 "Good health and wellbeing" is directly connected with our products and solutions, but there is also a focus on goal #8 "Decent work and economic growth," goal #12 "Responsible production and consumption" and goal #4 "Quality education".

 The GSS610H Steam Sterilizer is an excellent example of how Getinge integrates sustainability in the product development.
 The sterilizer is designed to process a high volume of instruments in a short time – and since process time and media consumption is optimized for each load, the sterilizer also reduces the environmental impact.

 Solutions that enable discoveries of new vaccines by providing sterile environments and transfer solutions

 As drug manufacturers race against the clock to find a cure to the coronavirus, it’s crucial that they can test and prepare the vaccines without risking contamination, as well as transfer sterile components for the production process in a safe way.
 A complete solution for this is offered from Getinge’s Life Science hub in French city Vendôme.

 Solution for safe preparations and sterile transfer of medicines